Will Iraqi Kurdistan's youth turn to religious extremism next? | DW | 27.11.2021

 The dream of a Kurdish homeland, a unifying idea that previously took precedence over other divisions, has also dimmed.

 All of this has resulted in a youthful population that has lost hope of ever achieving political change or personal economic security.
-Around a quarter of the Iraqi Kurdish population, which is thought to be over 5 million, is aged between 18 and 34, and by 2018, the United Nations mission in Iraq reported, more than a fifth didn't think they would ever get a job.
+Around a quarter of the Iraqi Kurdish population, which is thought to be over 5 million, is aged between 18 and 34, and by 2018, the United Nations mission in Iraq reported, more than a fifth thought they would never get a job.

-Now, some have expressed concerns that some of those frustrated young people may be turning elsewhere — to fundamentalist religion.
+Now, some have expressed concerns that those frustrated young people may be turning elsewhere — to fundamentalist religion.

-Often, the Salafist clerics studied in Saudi Arabia or other Gulf countries where a similar conservativism presides.
-When they returned to Iraqi Kurdistan, Salafist schools and mosques received funding from those nations.
+Often, the Salafist clerics have studied in Saudi Arabia or other Gulf countries where a similar conservatism is dominant.
+When they returned to Iraqi Kurdistan, they started Salafist schools and mosques which received funding from those nations.
 Kurdish Salafists often have a major presence on social media, and some also have their own religious satellite TV channels.

 In the past, Salafist groups were behind terrorist attacks or supplied recruits to extremist organizations.

-But more recently, "militant jihadi Salafism lacks collective support in Kurdistan," a 2019 report by the Sectarianism, Proxies and De-Sectarianization Project at Lancaster University in the UK, concluded.
+But more recently, "militant jihadi Salafism lacks collective support in Kurdistan," a 2019 Kurdish Studies report concluded.
 "However, there are a growing number of non-militant forms of Salafism in Kurdistan," it noted, adding that "Salafism is on the rise in [Iraqi Kurdistan] in multiple forms."

 But not everybody in the region agrees that dissatisfied Kurdish youth are in danger of religious radicalization — at least, not right now.